 Babysitting in Early 1955

 From 1954 until 1957, we lived on a rented farm three miles outside of Mukwonago and about 25-30 miles from Milwaukee.
 By early 1955, my second oldest sister Patty was born.
-In the early spring of that year, dad decided to take mom dancing one Saturday evening.
+In the early spring of that year, dad decided to take mom dancing on one Saturday evening.
 Since being the oldest, I was expected to babysit my two sisters.
 The weather was still cold at night and I remember watching my sisters as we sat around a big oil burner that was in the living room.
 Mom and dad were only gone for a couple of hours but it seemed much longer than that.

 Growing Pickles in the Summer of 1958

-In the late spring of 1958, my parents decided to plant a half of an acre of pickles in a field next to our house.
-The idea was to sell the harvested pickles to a pickle factory about 15 miles away.
+In the late spring of 1958, my parents decided to plant half of an acre of pickles in a field next to our house.
+The idea was to sell the harvested pickles to a pickle factory about six miles away.
 The money earned from this cash crop was used to buy school clothes for my oldest sister and me.

 The hardest part of growing pickles was picking them in August when they started to come on the vines.
 This was back-breaking work and especially difficult in the hot and humid weather.
-When dad wasn't away working, he would help my mother, sister Beatrice, and I with the picking.
+When dad wasn't away working, he would help my mother, sister Beatrice, and me with the picking.
 Even four-year-old Patty would pitch in with the chore.